 Here, the drone needs to be trained with a huge amount of data sets to make it learn and detect a wide variety of objects and obstacles, both static and in motion, and avoid them when moving at a high speed.
 It is possible when the right image annotation companies ensure providing the precisely annotated data to train the AI model for autonomous flying.

 There are various image annotation techniques, used to create the training data for drone developments.
 Cogito is one of the leading companies in image annotation to annotate the data with an exceptional level of accuracy to make sure drones can easily detect the varied objects.

 So, let’s find out here what are the types of image annotation services available for drones and why a particular image annotation technique is useful for drones.

 2D Bounding Boxes for Object Tracking

-Bounding boxes outlined the object of interest to visual the 2D of the item.
-It captures the object in rectangular or in a square shape to provide drone a visualre cognition of objects from the aerial.
-You can find here the few annotated images using the bounding box techniques.
+Bounding boxes outline the object of interest to visualise the 2D image of the item.
+It captures the object in rectangular or in a square shape to provide drone a visual recognition of objects from the aerial position.
+You can find here few annotated images using the bounding box techniques.

 3D Cuboids Annotation for Object Recognition